 Source: Franco Lucato/Shutterstock

-Top 5 solar projects to start in 2021
+Top 5 solar projects

 1. Pecan Prairie Solar Project